Tool Reference

 }

-Retrieve detailed information about a specific resource using its unique identifier.
+Retrieve detailed metadata and contextual information for a specific resource using its unique identifier.

 Parameters: